Last Updated on

-As of 2016, there are 23 UNESCO World Heritage Sites in the United States of America.
+As of 2018, there are 23 UNESCO World Heritage Sites in the United States of America.
 These sites are considered the most important to the natural and cultural heritage of the country.
 The San Antonio Missions in Texas is the newest addition to the list, which was inscribed in 2015.
 These 23 sites are located in 19 states and Puerto Rico.
 There are also two transboundary sites which are shared with Canada.

 United States World Heritage Sites